From partially ordered monoids to partially ordered groups via free nuclear preimages: Introduction

-For the convenience of the reader, let us summarize the above discussion in diagrammatic form.
+For the reader's convenience, let us summarize the above discussion in diagrammatic form.
 The original theorem of Mundici can (anachronistically) be thought of as a way of inverting the following sequence of constructions:

 where cancellative ICGMV-algebras (integral commutative GMV-algebras) are precisely the negative cones of Abelian $\ell$-groups.
-Galatos \& Tsinakis then refined Mundici's construction and used it to invert the following sequence:
+Galatos and Tsinakis then refined Mundici's construction and used it to invert a more general sequence of constructions:

-What we are after now is a way of inverting a still more general sequence:
+What we are after in this paper is a way of inverting a still more general sequence:

-where the variety of integrally closed residuated lattices, studied in~\cite{gil-ferez+lauridsen+metcalfe20}, is defined by the equations $x \bs x \approx \1 \approx x / x$.
-We do not fully achieve this goal in the present paper, but we do obtain some partial answers and develop some useful tools.
+where the variety of integrally closed residuated lattices, studied in detail in~\cite{gil-ferez+lauridsen+metcalfe20}, is axiomatized by the equations $x \bs x \approx \1 \approx x / x$.\footnote{Interestingly, the authors of the paper~\cite{gil-ferez+lauridsen+metcalfe20} establish a relationship between integrally closed residuated lattices and $\ell$-groups going in the opposite direction to the one considered here: they show that the image of the double negation nucleus of an integrally closed residuated lattice is an $\ell$-group.} We do not fully achieve this goal, but we do obtain some partial answers and develop some useful tools.